-My husband and I stroll up the dirt road to the farm stand on MacArthur.
-Our walk is canopied by the lush growth of summer, until we arrive under a bright expanse of sky which has become our Sunday morning service.
+On Sunday mornings in deep summer, we stroll up MacArthur Road to the farm stand atop the hill.
+Our walk is canopied by lush green until we arrive under the bright expanse of sky–for the morning service.

-Each parishioner, barefoot in the grass, takes her communion from the tray beside the coffee pot–a golden scone filled with juicy goodness.
+Each parishioner, barefoot or sandaled in the grass, takes communion from the tray beside the coffee pot: a golden scone filled with juicy goodness.

-Today’s choice is raspberry or blueberry; the latter having just ripened upon the hill.
+Today’s choice is raspberry or blueberry; the latter having just ripened on the hill.

-I cannot pluck a single berry without slipping into the past–falling in beside my great-grandmother Mildred in Delaware–picking and packing and canning and freezing the summer’s bounty to embrace us all winter long.
+I cannot pluck a single berry without slipping into the past–falling in beside my great-grandmother Mildred in Delaware–picking and packing and canning and freezing to last us through winter.

 Today, it seems I can’t pick at all.
-My husband works diligently at a single bush, while I bob from plant to plant, taking in the shades of blue and purple and black, in communion with my Nana.
+My husband has slipped in beside me and works diligently at a single bush, while I bob from plant to plant, taking in the shades of blue and purple and black, in communion with Nana.

-The dew on each berry lightens the impact of yesterday’s trauma: A diving accident.
+The dew on the berries lightens the impact of yesterday’s trauma: A diving accident.
 A cat scan.
 16 stitches.
 Blood pouring down my son’s face as he emerges from the pond.

-Lloyd is reborn today.
-Prancing down the stairs in his Sunday finest, claiming, “I might as well wear something nice since I can’t do anything to get dirty.”
+This morning he is reborn.
+Prancing down the stairs, dressed in white, claiming, “I might as well wear something nice since I can’t do anything to get dirty.”

-At 16, his life is temporarily restricted by this injury; but at 47, I feel undone by what “might” have happened, and shaken to the roots by what did.
+At 16, his life is temporarily restricted by this injury; but at 47, I feel undone, not just by what happened but what could have happened.

-My husband fills a basket with berries for breakfast, and I pluck, as our youngest once did–nibbling my way through the patch, letting the sweetness of life’s offering soften my spirit on this Sunday morning in Marlboro, Vermont.
+As my husband fills a basket with berries for breakfast, I pluck, as our youngest once did–nibbling my way through the patch–letting the sweetness of the last day of July soften my spirit on this Sunday morning.